ppatel0910/Venmo_Case_Study/README.md

 ### How is the company funded?
-The company received an initial investment of $1.2 million in 2010, in 2012 they were acquired for $26.2 million.
+The company received an initial investment of $1.2 million in 2010 from various sources such as, but not limited to, Betaworks, IA Ventures, Lerer Hippeau, and angel investors.
+In 2012 they were acquired for $26.2 million by Braintree.
 A year later, Braintree was acquired by PayPal for $800 million.
 Currently, they are steadily growing under PayPal.

 ## Business Activities
 ### What specific financial problem is the company trying to solve?